sajanstha201/ResumeReview-Flask/README.md

 download this folder or clone this repo in your local host

 step 2:
+create a virtual environment in the folder that you have downloaded

+open terminal for same directory and type:

+'pip install virtualenv' for installing virtualenv

+'virtualenv myenv' for creating virtual environment in the directory

+for activating the virtualenv type
+'source myenv/bin/activate' for mac and 'myenv\Scripts\activate' for window

+step 3:
 type 'pip install -r requirements.txt' in your terminal

-step 3:
-type 'soruce my_env/bin/activate' in your terminal

 step 4:
 open 'app.py' file and run this file